fuzzywalrus/mobius-macOS-GUI/README.md

 - Browse and set your file root directory
 - Edit the login agreement and message board
 - Set a server banner image
-- Live log viewer with stdout/stderr output
+- **Account management** — create, edit, and delete user accounts with a visual permissions editor covering all 35 Hotline access flags
+- **Ban management** — ban and unban by IP, username, or nickname via the server's REST API
+- **Online users monitor** — see who's connected in real time with auto-refreshing stats (connected users, peak, downloads, uploads)
+- **File browser** — browse the server's file root directory with file sizes and dates
+- **News editor** — manage the message board and threaded news categories
+- **Live log viewer** — combined command center view with online users and server logs in a split pane
+- **Config reload** — push config changes to the running server without restarting
 - Server process is automatically stopped when the app quits
+- Universal binary (Apple Silicon and Intel)
 - Fully signed and notarized for macOS Gatekeeper

 ## Future Plans

 - First time setup with guided setup
-- Chasing down whatever features Mobius has that I haven't implimented yet
+- Chasing down whatever features Mobius has that haven't been implemented yet

 ## Installation